 Presence in Yellowstone

 Whirling disease was first detected in Yellowstone in 1998 in cutthroat trout from Yellowstone Lake.
-It has since been found in the Firehole River and throughout the Yellowstone Lake watershed.
+It has since been found in the Firehole, Madison, Gibbon, Gallatin, and Lamar rivers and throughout the Yellowstone Lake watershed.
 In the lake, the infection has spread to about 20% of the cutthroat trout.
 The parasite is most prevalent in the two known infected tributaries, Pelican Creek and the Yellowstone River downstream of the lake outlet.
 Infection has been most severe in Pelican Creek, which once supported nearly 30,000 upstream-migrating cutthroat trout.
 Significant declines in Pelican Creek’s spawning population have been attributed to the combination of whirling disease and predation by nonnative lake trout in Yellowstone Lake.
 The finding of adult fish in the lake with the parasite’s spores that survived their initial infection suggests some resilience of Yellowstone cutthroat trout to whirling disease.